Colorado Elopement Guide

 3

 Most Tier 1 and 2 spots, yes.
-That's half the point.
-Under current rules, small groups keep most locations permit-free; bigger groups change the math and I'll tell you exactly how.
+Under current rules, small groups keep most locations permit free.
+Bigger groups change that but there are ways we can do it!

 We don't own a 4WD.
 Is Tier 3 off the table?